 The testing procedures and the acumen and maturity of the tests and bugs reported should be closely monitored to avoid a scenario where trivial bugs are reported in larger numbers and the very critical bugs get missed out.

-Designing appropriate Test coverage plan becomes very critical before delegating work to the Crowd.
+Designing an appropriate Test coverage plan becomes very critical before delegating work to the Crowd.

 Synchronizing the Exercise As a Whole

-Crowded testers are a virtual team operating from different time zones.
+Crowded testers are virtual teams operating from different time zones.
 Regular communication for discussions and feedback is a huge test of managerial skills.
 Getting a coordinated exercise in place requires a lot of planning and monitoring.

 Pros & Cons of Crowdsourced Testing Vs Outsourced Testing